opencog/docker/opencog/README.md

 * `opencog/atomspace` -- An image containing the core AtomSpace.
   The AtomSpace is needed by all other subsystems.

+* `opencog/atomspace-py` -- The AtomSpace, plus a large collection of Python tools commonly used for machine learning and DL/NN work.

 * `opencog/learn` -- An image containing the language-learning
   subproject.